Network resilience: Tipping points in ecological networks

-\end{strip} where $B_i$ is a constant influx due to migration, the second term defines logistic growth \cite{hui2006carrying}, incorporating the Allee effect \cite{courchamp1999inverse}; the interaction term captures the symbiotic contribution of $x_j$ to $x_i$, which saturates when the populations are large.
-For simplicity, the six parameters in equation (\ref{MutualisitcDynamics}) are set as node-independent: $B_i=B$, $C_i=C$, $K_i=K$, $D_i=D$, $E_i=E$ and $H_i=H$.
-Mapping the multi-dimensional equation (\ref{MutualisitcDynamics}) into a one-dimensional dynamics, we could obtain \begin{strip}
+\end{strip} where $B_i$ is a constant influx due to migration, and the second term defines logistic growth \cite{hui2006carrying}, incorporating the Allee effect \cite{courchamp1999inverse}; the interaction term captures the symbiotic contribution of $x_j$ to $x_i$, which saturates when the populations are large.
+For simplicity, the six parameters in the equation (\ref{MutualisitcDynamics}) are set as node-independent: $B_i=B$, $C_i=C$, $K_i=K$, $D_i=D$, $E_i=E$ and $H_i=H$.
+Mapping the multidimensional equation (\ref{MutualisitcDynamics}) into one-dimensional dynamics based on GBB reduction\cite{gao2016universal}, we can obtain \begin{strip}